Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 * nfs-common (if you want to use caching of setup artifacts)
 * [docker](https://docs.docker.com/engine/install/) (if you want to use caching / [tdd development](tdd.md))

+## Dedicated Systems

+### Firewall

+A dedicated system needs a central entry point for your traffic.
+For that you might setup an opnsense firewall in a virtual machine that has an allocated public ip.

+This firewall should then be set as the default gateway in your proxmox cloud dhcp options.

+You also then can setup forwards from the opnsense for ports 80,443,6443 to the external floating ip of your proxmox clouds haproxy.
+For 6443 you want to add ippsec to further protect your control planes.

+Setup forward in OPNSense:

+1. Firewall/Rules(New), click +
+2. Set Interface: WAN, Type: TCP/UDP, Destination: This Firewall, Destination Port:HTTPS/HTTP/CUSTOM => Apply
+3. Goto Firewall/NAT/Destination NAT, click +
+4. Set Interface: WAN, Version: IPv4, Protocol: TCP/UDP, Destination: This Firewall, Destination Port: Any, Redirect Target IP: External floating ip, Port:HTTPS/HTTP/CUSTOM => Apply

+### Control Node

+When deploying the collection on dedicated rented servers you need to create the machine on the remote proxmox cluster, from where we will run all the playbooks.

+For ease of use you might set it up like this:

+1. Create lxc on your remote pve cluster
+2. Connect via console and install a vscode server
+3. Connect via jump host on your local machine `ssh -L 8080:localhost:8080 -o ProxyJump=root@PUBLIC_IP_OF_PVE_HOST root@PRIVATE_IP_OF_LXC`
+4. Now you can access vscode server ui via browser, install your ssh keys and deploy the collection

 ## Choose your proxmox cloud domain